 For further information and Frequently Asked Questions, please see our help sheet here.

 Why study your MSc in Gastroenterology at Queen Mary?

 Barts and the London School of Medicine and Dentistry is comprised of two world renowned teaching hospitals, St Bartholomew’s and The Royal London, which have made, and continue to make, an outstanding contribution to modern medicine.
 We were one of the top five in the UK for medicine in the 2008 Research Assessment Exercise.

-The Centre for Digestive Diseases is one of the largest academic and clinical departments in this field in the UK and includes professors in GI genetics, paediatrics, surgery, neurogastroenterology, clinical gastroenterology, GI pharmacology and GI physiology all of whom contribute to the postgraduate teaching.
-The vast majority of the teaching in the Diploma is provided by clinical academics who are both research and clinically active.
-The course has been approved by the British Society of Gastroenterology Education Committee.
+The Centre for Immunobiology is one of the largest academic and clinical departments in this field in the UK and includes professors in GI genetics, paediatrics, surgery, neurogastroenterology, clinical gastroenterology, GI pharmacology and GI physiology, all of whom contribute to the postgraduate teaching.
+The vast majority of the teaching is provided by clinical academics who are both research and clinically active.

 You will have access to a range of facilities including: medical and dental libraries located at the Royal London and at Bart’s hospitals, as well as the Mile End library.